Tornevall/netcurl-m3u8-fetch/README.md

 since curl may not be the standard library on a system (note: if curl is not present, the driver will fall back on the streams wrapper in PHP and use a binary safe method to download).

+## Timeouts

+Make sure you update the netcurl library or the setTimeout will have no effect.

 ## Testing with the bundled files

 You should start with the download.php file in the root path and follow the method calls, to see how it is built.